 This is going to seem like a really basic question, but stick with me.

 Not all vinyl mats are designed for the same purposes.
 Some are meant to protect the floor.
 Others are designed to trap runoff from the car.
-Some are parking aids.
+Some are parking aids like I discuss in this article.
 Still others are built with more cushioning to make it more comfortable to stand on for hours on end.

 Ask yourself what you most want your garage floor mat to do and then look for a mat that offers these specific features.